Canop/broot/website/docs/conf_file.md

 ## Quit on last cancel

 You can usually cancel the last state change on escape.
-If you want the escape key to quit broot when there's nothing to cancel (for example when you just opened broot), you can set `quit_on_last_cancel` to true. this parameter
+If you want the escape key to quit broot when there's nothing to cancel (for example when you just opened broot), you can set `quit_on_last_cancel` to true:

 ```Hjson
 quit_on_last_cancel: true